Subfertility

 Subfertility: When Pregnancy Takes Longer Than Expected

-Trying to conceive can be an emotional journey, especially when each month brings more questions than answers.
+Trying to conceive can be a emotional rollercoaster, especially when each month brings more questions than answers.
 Subfertility affects more than 48 million women worldwide.
-If you’ve been trying to get pregnant for over a year (or six months if you’re over 35) without success, you may be experiencing subfertility — a common but often misunderstood issue.
-While many couples can become spontaneously pregnant within a specific timeframe, the chances significantly decrease after prolonged unsuccessful attempts, indicating a transition from potential fertility to infertility.
+If you’ve been trying to get pregnant for over a year (or six months if you’re over 35) without success, you may be experiencing subfertility — a common but often misunderstood condition.
+While many couples can get spontaneously pregnant within a certain timeframe, the chances decrease significantly after prolonged unsuccessful attempts, meaning you’ve transitioned from potential fertility to infertility.

-At Happiher, we understand how frustrating and isolating subfertility can feel.
-As a private gynaecologist in London, I help women and couples investigate the possible causes of subfertility and explore effective, personalised treatment options with clarity and compassion.
+At Happiher, I understand how frustrating and isolating subfertility can be.
+As a private gynaecologist in London, I help women and couples investigate the possible causes of subfertility and explore treatment options with clarity and compassion.

-Subfertility is a condition characterised by reduced fertility, where a couple is unable to conceive after a prolonged period of regular, unprotected sex.
-Unlike infertility, which suggests a complete inability to conceive, subfertility means that conception is still possible but may require more time or medical assistance.
-According to various studies, about a third of subfertility cases are due to female factors, another third to male factors, and the remaining third to unknown reasons or a combination of both.
+Subfertility is a condition where you’re unable to conceive after a prolonged period of regular, unprotected sex.
+Unlike infertility which means you can’t conceive at all, subfertility means you can conceive but may need more time or medical help.
+According to various studies, about a third of subfertility cases are due to female factors, another third to male factors and the remaining third to unknown reasons or a combination of both.

-Understanding the common definition of subfertility is crucial for appropriate management.
-A basic infertility work-up after six unsuccessful cycles can help identify couples with significant infertility problems.
+Understanding the definition of subfertility is key to management.
+A basic infertility work-up after 6 cycles of trying can identify couples with significant infertility problems.
 The major factor affecting an individual’s spontaneous pregnancy prospect is the time of unwanted non-conception.
-Fertile couples have age-independent cumulative probabilities of conception, meaning that the likelihood of conceiving remains relatively stable across different ages.
-Early assessment and intervention can significantly improve the chances of conception, providing a reasonably good prognosis for many couples.
+Fertile couples have age-independent cumulative probabilities of conception, meaning the chances of conceiving remain relatively stable across different ages.
+Early assessment and intervention can improve the chances of conception and provide a good prognosis for many couples.

 • You’ve been trying to conceive for over 12 months (or 6 months if over 35)